top of page

 Do I need to have all my licenses and permits before applying?

-There’s no fixed minimum for an E-2 visa.
-What’s considered “substantial” depends on the type and total cost of your business.
+There is no fixed minimum investment amount for an E-2 visa.
+Whether an investment is considered “substantial” depends on the type of business and the total cost of establishing or purchasing the enterprise.

 What if I’m buying an existing business?